Coupling Deep Learning with Full Waveform Inversion

 \section{Coupling learning with FWI}

-Our main objective here is to couple the deep learning based image reconstruction approach with the classical least-squares based image reconstruction method for FWI.
-More precisely, we utilize the approximate inverse we learned with neural networks to construct a new objective function for least-squares based FWI reconstruction from measured data.
+Our main objective here is to couple the deep learning based image reconstruction approach with the classical least-squares-based image reconstruction method for FWI.
+More precisely, we utilize the approximate inverse we learned with neural networks to construct a new objective function for least-squares-based FWI reconstruction from measured data.